BA Early Years Education and Care - 2 Years

 The School also offers students optional opportunities to partake in visits beyond the campus for example Cardiff, London, Sweden and Canada.
 The costs of these optional visits are incurred by the students.

-The School of Early Years has a successful reputation for delivering high quality higher education.
+Early Years has a successful reputation for delivering high quality higher education.
 The lecturers have a diverse range of expertise from previous careers including those who have worked as nursery and primary school personnel, nursery owners and managers, police child protection officers, early childhood development officers, health visitors and researchers.

 Lecturers also maintain close links with the early years sector in order to ensure students have the opportunity to link what they learn in University with real issues in the workplace.
 The School also has close ties with the local community and a strong focus on widening access so that non-traditional students are able to return to education.